 An EIN is issued by the Internal Revenue Service (IRS).

 If you do not plan on having any employees, you can instead apply for a Tax Identification Number, which is also issued by the IRS.
 The Social Security Administration also issues out TINs.

 Secure Permits and Business Licenses

 In some instances, you may be required to have a business license or permits in order for you to legally operate your business.
 Whether or not you will need to secure permits and licenses, depends on federal, state, municipal and local regulations and these depend upon the industry your business is in.For instance, a dentist needs a business license in order to practice.
-You will have to find out from a business-formation agency or the federal, state, municipal and local regulators, whether your business requires any business licenses or permits.
+You will have to find out from a business-formation law firm or the federal, state, municipal and local regulators, whether your business requires any business licenses or permits.

 Develop Your Company Brand